Wanna know something crazy?

 - 6. Tracking Your Budget

 I’ve also created a downloadable checklist and a monthly budgeting template for you.
 Simply sign up below to download it! 😊

 Who Is a Zero based budget good for?

 Everybody can benefit from a zero based budget – especially if you really, really like to plan (like me!)

 With a zero based budget you will be assigning every dollar you earn to a category, such as expenses, savings, or debt repayment.

 Simply put, a zero-based budget will establish a plan for every dollar you earn so you can easily live within your means.

 The pros of a zero-based budget include:

-- being able to easily eliminate poor spending habits by not allocating money to that category of spending
+- • Being able to easily eliminate poor spending habits by not allocating money to that category of spending

-We’ve already established this:
+Ok so, we’ve already established this: